-Peru has made significant progress in recognizing the land and forest rights of Indigenous Peoples through laws—but limited progress implementing the titling of collective rights on the ground.
-Throughout Peru, indigenous communities have insecure land tenure and their lands and forests are threatened by tourism, mining, illegal logging, and infrastructure projects.
-These threats have resulted in decades of violent conflict.
+Peru has made significant progress in recognising the land and forest rights of Indigenous Peoples in law—but there has been only limited progress implementing the titling of collective rights on the ground.
+Throughout the country, indigenous communities lack secure tenure, and their lands and forests are threatened by tourism, mining, illegal logging, and infrastructure projects.
+These threats have contributed to decades of violent conflict.

 More than half of Peru is comprised of forested land, of which roughly 600,000 km2 is held under collective tenure, with Indigenous Peoples and local communities exercising rights over their ancestral domains.
 However a substantial proportion of these communities – over a third – do not enjoy clear title.
 In practical terms, that translates to more than 4,000 communities (3,379 rural and 669 indigenous) being at risk of losing the lands that sustain them: because the absence of title puts them at a serious disadvantage in resisting threats such as illegal logging.